 THIS really does feel like an epiphany for the Cuban cigar industry – indeed for cigar makers and consumers.

-This perfect storm of cigar shortages; lack of investment in certain sections, economic crisis in various markets, Covid 19, a step change in consumption, huge increases in shipping costs; the purchase of Habanos by a mysterious Far East cartel and more; all have sped up and exacerbated a movement which has been creeping up on us more steadily for years.
+This perfect storm of cigar shortages; lack of investment in certain sections, the economic crisis in various markets, Covid 19, a step-change in consumption, huge increases in shipping costs; the purchase of Habanos by a mysterious Far East cartel and more; all have sped up and exacerbated a movement which has been creeping up on us more steadily for years.

 Why is this?

 Firstly, one can look to the powerful ‘New World’ cigar market which has sneaked up on the outside and is now striding away from its main competitor.
 The New World sector now far outstrips Cuba in the production and export of long-filler, hand-rolled cigars.
 Started, ironically enough, largely by Cuban émigrés fleeing the nationalisation of their farms following Castro’s revolution, the idea of growing high-end cigars anywhere other than Cuba was once seen as laughable.
 Who’s laughing now?